Silver Star Resources

 1892

-Silver spur mine is born
+Silver Spur mine is born

 Silver Spur Mine officially opens, focusing on silver and lead production producing over 2 Million ounces of silver between 1892-1913